BLACKBURN SKUA: AN INTRODUCTION

 In combat however, the Skua was forced to be used as a fighter much more often than as a dive bomber.
 Off Norway and in the Mediterranean its performance as a fighter was often better than might be imagined just looking at its modest speed in level flight.
 Its long endurance meant it could loiter at altitude (once it got there, it had a very poor rate of climb) and dive onto its victims.

-Blackburn Skuas attack the Königsberg in Bergen harbour.
+Blackburn Skuas attack the German cruiser Königsberg in Bergen harbour.

-While the Skua's means of finding its way back to the carrier by radio homing was strikingly advanced other aspects of its radio "fit" were not particularly good.
-It carried a T81083 radio transmitter and a R1082 receiver.
-This only allowed radio communication by Morse code back to the carrier.
-There was no speech-based radio communication with the carrier and not even Morse code communication with other Skuas.
-This meant communication between aircraft was limited to hand-signals or the signal lamps positioned on top of the cockpit and under the fuselage.
-This must-have severely limited the ability of the Skua crews to co-operate, particularly in the fighter role - No "Tally Ho Red Leader, bandits 9 o'clock low" for the poor Skua pilots!
+While the Skua's means of finding its way back to the carrier by radio homing was strikingly advanced, other aspects of its radio equipment had serious drawbacks.
+It carried a T81083 radio transmitter and an R1082 receiver.
+Because of the Royal Navy's doctrine of keeping radio communication to a minimum (to stop the position of its ships being triangulated by the enemy monitoring their signals), these were usually only used for terse Morse code communication.
+The sets were perfectly capable of speech communication if fitted with the necessary coils.
+However, the Royal Navy doctrine of enforced radio silence meant that speech communication was discouraged, to the extent that the official manual for the T1083 transmitter advised that the microphone transformer be shorted out by a piece of wire to disable speech in Fleet Air Arm use (see AP1186 Section 1, chapter 5, paragraph 93).
+This meant communication between aircraft was limited to hand signals or the signal lamps positioned on top of the cockpit and under the fuselage.
+This must have severely limited the ability of the Skua crews to cooperate, particularly in the fighter role - No "Tally Ho Red Leader, bandits 9 o'clock low" for the poor Skua pilots!

-The communication equipment carried by the Skua.
-On the left is the T1083 transmitter and on the right is the R1082 receiver.
-In front, on the the left, is a spool used to wind out and in the long trailing aerial that could be used with the equipment.
+The communication equipment carried by the Skua: On the left is the T1083 transmitter and on the right is the R1082 receiver.
+In front, on the left, is a spool used to wind out and in the long trailing aerial that could be used with the equipment.
 The receiver used different plug-in coils to operate at different frequencies, two of which can be seen on the right.
+The transmitter had much larger swappable coils that required the whole panel with a knob on the left and the large circular panel on the right to be replaced.
+While capable of speech communication (R/T), the Royal Navy prefered to only use Morse code (W/T).

 Skuas in formation.
 Note the different roundel styles.